FHantke/brave-browser-wiki/Triage-Guidelines.md

 - [`priority/P2`](https://github.com/brave/brave-browser/labels/priority%2FP2): A bad problem.
 We might uplift this to the next planned release.
 [We don't expect to see many of these.]
 - [`priority/P3`](https://github.com/brave/brave-browser/labels/priority%2FP3): The next thing for us to work on.
 It'll ride the trains.
 [Our bread and butter work.]
 - [`priority/P4`](https://github.com/brave/brave-browser/labels/priority%2FP4): Planned work.
 We expect to get to it "soon".
 [A larger backlog of things we're getting to.]
 - [`priority/P5`](https://github.com/brave/brave-browser/labels/priority%2FP5): Not scheduled.
 Don't anticipate work on this any time soon.
-[Not necessarily wontfix, but not in the work queue at all.]
+[Not necessarily closed/wontfix, but not in the work queue at all.]

 Ultimately, go by the expectation that folks will pick up issues in priority order.
 If you're noting a task to add to your team's backlog: probably P4.
 If you're noting a new important task, probably P3 unless unusually severe.
 If you're triaging a suggestion which shouldn't edge out anything we've already planned: P5.

-# QA triage
+## QA triage

 - Never remove `QA/Yes` and `QA/No` labels
 - Things that should get a `QA/No` label: Things that are internal or tooling related only, things that are impossible for QA to test, meta issues, things that are covered by something else fully with a test plan in the same milestone.